AaronMarcusDev/Coly/readme.md

 # Coly Programming Language

-Coly is a open-source, modern, compiled stack-oriented programming language.\
+Coly is a open-source, high-level, compiled stack-oriented programming language.\
 It has an interpreter and a compiler for windows and linux based operating systems.

 ```c